-The tub bathboard provides the client who is unable to step into the tub with tub access.
-It is held in place by two brackets that are braced against the inner and outer ledge of the tub.
+The tub bathboard provides the tenant who is unable to step into the tub with tub access.
+It is held in place by two brackets that arebraced against the inner and outer ledge of the tub.

-Please follow the prescribing therapist's instructions for how to use this equipment with an individual client.
+Please follow the prescribing therapist's instructions for howto use this equipment with an individual tenant.

-- Ensure both edges of the bathboard are overlapping onto edge of tub. - Ensure bathboard does not exceed the outer ledge of the bathtub by more than 1 inch / 2.5 cm. - A bathboard cannot be used on a tub with a shower door track on the outer ledge. - Check that bathboard is stable; do not use if unstable.
+Ensure both edges of the bathboard are overlapping ontoedge of tub.
+Ensure bathboard does not exceed the outer ledge of the bathtub by more than 1 inch / 2.5 cm.
+A bathboard cannot be used on a tub with a shower door trackon the outer ledge.
+Check that bathboard is stable; do not use if unstable.
 Attempt to re-fasten wingnuts to secure.
-Report any concerns to Supervisor. - Clean with mild soap and water or non-abrasive cleaner. - Loosen the wingnuts to remove the bathboard (if removal is needed for cleaning the tub or bathboard)
+Report any concerns to Supervisor.
+Clean with mild soap and water or non-abrasive cleaner.
+Loosen the wingnuts to remove the bathboard (if removal is needed for cleaning the tub or bathboard)